SpectreX86/programming-contest-tools/README.md

 - flow: tools for network flow algorithms.
   - EdmonsKarp.cpp: estimates the maximum flow in the network with Edmons-Karp algorithm.
-  - FordFulkerson.cpp: estimates the maximum flow in the network Ford-Fulkerson algorithm.
+  - FordFulkerson.cpp: estimates the maximum flow in the network with Ford-Fulkerson algorithm.
+  - MaxFlowMinCost.cpp: estimates the minimum cost under the maximum flow in the network with Edmons-Karp+Dijkstra-like algorithm.
 - graph: tools for algorithms involving graph.
   - DijkstraSparse.cpp: calculates the shortest path and its distance for sparse graph (a single start and a single goals).
   - BellmanFord.cpp: calculates the shortest paths and their distance (a single start and plural goals).